History of United Airlines: Merger with Continental (2010)

-On October 1, 2010, UAL Corporation completed its acquisition of Continental Airlines, and changed its name to United Continental Holdings, Inc. The two airlines remained separate until the operational integration was completed in mid-2012.
+The two airlines remained separate until the operational integration was completed in early-2012.
 United and Continental announced that United Mileage Plus would be the remaining frequent flyer program of the two airlines.
 The airline received a single operating certificate from the FAA on November 30, 2011.

-On March 31, 2013, United and Continental merged into a single airline.
-The integration of the two airlines was structured so that Continental would be the surviving corporate entity and a wholly owned subsidiary of UAL Corporation.
-Continental then changed its name to United Airlines, Inc. The merged airline opted to retain the United name in order to conserve the built-in brand equity of pre-merger legacy United Airlines.

-2013 fine

-The United States Department of Transportation fined United $1.1 million for lengthy tarmac delays at O'Hare International Airport in July 2012.
-It was the largest fine yet for leaving passengers stuck on planes.
-The fine was for 13 flights carrying a total of 939 passengers delayed longer than three hours during severe thunderstorms and lightning on July 13, 2012.
-Some flights were as little as two minutes over the limit, but one was held for 4 hours and 17 minutes.
-Two United Express regional flights had inoperable lavatories during part of the delays.

-2015 grounding of flights

-On June 2, 2015, all United Airlines flights were grounded.
-On July 8, all United flights were grounded again for over two hours after a computer glitch that was blamed on a router failure.

 2017 passenger removal controversy

 On April 9, 2017, Dr. David Dao was bloodied and forcibly removed from United Express Flight 3411, sustaining injuries in the process.
 After the plane had been fully boarded, four members of staff presented themselves for the flight.
 The company offered compensation to seated passengers to give up their seats but had no volunteers, and four selected passengers were then told to leave the plane.
 Dao refused this instruction and law enforcement officers were called.
 The incident was recorded on video by several passengers and officials, and the resultant publicity and subsequent handling of the incident by United Airlines was a PR disaster.